-The Philosophy and Religion Department has three programs: Asian Religions and Cultures, Philosophy, and Religion.
+The Philosophy and Religion Department has four programs: Asian Religions and Cultures, Classical Studies, Philosophy, and Religion.
 While Philosophy and Religion have aspirations to universality, the Asian Religions and Cultures program prepares students specifically for a better understanding of Asia.
 Philosophy will help you think, religion will expand your imagination, and Asian Religions and Cultures will introduce you to an increasingly important continent.
 Whichever program you choose, you may expect to leave with a better appreciation of human potential, the vagaries of contemplation, and the mysteries of consciousness.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,

 Note: documents in Excel format (XLS) require Microsoft Viewer,